 Criteria

-• Must be available for full online session on September 14 or the full in-person workshop on September 15.
+• Must be available for full online session on October 15.

 • Minimum of 3.0 GPA or above.